 Sargi is a tradition where the mother in law fills an earthen pot with goodies like dry fruits and gifts it to her daughter in law.
 This is to be eaten before sunrise.
 The daughter in law also drinks water and coconut water to keep herself hydrated.

-The pooja of Karwa Chauth
+The Puja of Karwa Chauth

-The tradition of Henna
+The Tradition Of Henna

 On the day of Karwa Chauth, the women folk gather and apply mehendi on their hands and feet.
-It is sad that the deeper the colour of the henna, deeper the love of the husband for the woman.
+It is said that the deeper the colour of the henna, deeper the love of the husband for the woman.

-Colours of Karwa Chauth
+Colours Of Karwa Chauth

-The thali of Karwa Chauth
+The Thali Of Karwa Chauth

 The thali or plate of Karwa Chauth is decorated.
 Sweets, fenia, dry fruits, matthi and vermillion are arranged on the plate.

 The women fill an earthen lamp with ghee or oil.
 Place a wick in it and get it ready to be lit.
 They also take a vessel filled with water.
-These are also placed on the thali.
+These are then placed on the thali.
 The thali is then taken to a place where the full moon will be visible.